mysamai/mysam/readme.md

 > npm link

-in the plugin folder and restart the Sam application.
+in the plugin folder and restart the application (for easier debugging you can use the `--develop` flag).

 Now saying something like